 Glenveagh National Park

 The Park is the second largest National Park in Ireland with over 170 square kilometres of the hillside above Glenveagh Castle on the shore of Lough Veagh.
 It is a drive of just under 50 minutes from Letterkenny.

 The park is home to the largest herd of red deer in Ireland and the former locally extinct golden eagle was reintroduced into the park in 2000.
 In 1975, the National Parks and Monuments Service purchased the lands of Glenveagh from Mr McIlhinny.
 He later presented Glenveagh Castle and gardens to the Irish Nation.

 Glenveagh National Park is an extraordinarily beautiful place to visit.
 The park has a wide variety of walks and trails and this place is truly one of the wildest and most beautiful places in Ireland to visit.

 Glenveagh National Park is second only to Connemara in size and its largest feature is the stunning Lough Veagh which is a deep and long lake fed by the River Veagh.
 This area is among the densest woodland in all of Ireland and its environment includes moorland, bogs, mountains, forests and lakes.

 Errigal and surrounding areas are within Glenveagh boundaries, and the main entrance lies a 10-minute drive from the Errigal Car Park.
 There is a visitor’s centre where you can obtain walking maps of the trails that are marked throughout the park, as well as grabbing a cup of tea and a shuttle bus to visit Glenveagh Castle.

-From the visitors centre, you can catch a Walker’s Bus that runs to the Lough Inshagh Trail in Gartan & the Head of The Glen near Lough Barra every Saturday, Sunday & Bank Holidays Monday all year around at 10am.
+From the visitors’ centre, you can catch a Walker’s Bus that runs to the Lough Inshagh Trail in Gartan & the Head of The Glen near Lough Barra every Saturday, Sunday & Bank Holidays Monday all year round at 10 am.
 (Weather Permitting).

 Facts about Glenveagh National Park